IsadoraVanderlan/simple-counter/README.md

-# Modelo-Saudação-Dia
- Saudação do dia!
+# Hora do Dia Interativo!